-Learning Objectives Participants will understand how power and social privilege can be used to marginalize particular groups, specifically those composed of intersecting identities.
+Participants will understand how power and social privilege can be used to marginalize particular groups, specifically those composed of intersecting identities.

 Key Messages • This session will unpack the concept of intersectionality and how people will experience different barriers depending on many elements of their identities-factors like their sexuality, race, gender identity, ability, and age.
-Pursuing true equality means recognizing and meeting all peoples' diverse needs Facilitator's Notes Make sure that you have a good understanding of intersectionality as a concept.
-Make sure that if you are working with a co-facilitator make sure that you share the same understanding as it is important that together, you are delivering the same message to the group!
-Activities Introduction (10 minutes) Sli.do (10 minutes) Activity 1: Power Walk (25 minutes) Wrap-up (15 minutes) Resources Participant Resource PackagePlenary presentation Technology Mural PowerPoint presentation Zoom
+Pursuing true equality means recognizing and meeting all peoples' diverse needs

+- Make sure that you have a good understanding of intersectionality as a concept. - Make sure that if you are working with a co-facilitator make sure that you share the same understanding as it is important that together, you are delivering the same message to the group!

+Duration 60 minutes

+- Activities Introduction (10 minutes)

+- Sli.do (10 minutes)

+- Activity 5.1: Power Walk (25 minutes)

+- Wrap-up (15 minutes)

+- Resources Participant Resource Package - Plenary presentation

+Technology •

-Facilitator Steps Technology Support 1 Explain to participants that this session will explore the concept of intersectionality and how the interconnected nature of social characterizations (i.e. race, class, ability, gender) overlap to create systems of discrimination, disadvantage and oppression for certain individuals or groups while also creating systems of privilege, status and position for others.
+Facilitator Steps Technology Support

+Explain to participants that this session will explore the concept of intersectionality and how the interconnected nature of social characterizations (i.e. race, class, ability, gender) overlap to create systems of discrimination, disadvantage and oppression for certain individuals or groups while also creating systems of privilege, status and position for others.

 Understanding intersectionality is important because these outcomes do not occur in silos - forms of oppressions and privilege reinforce each other, and these intersecting identities influence how they are experienced.
-For example, we cannot understand how a woman experiences sexism without also taking into account her race, sexuality, class, ability, etc. 27 Intersectionality is a theoretical framework for understanding how aspects of a person's identity (race, class, gender, sex, ability, religion, etc.) combine to create unique modes of discrimination or privilege.
-The term was coined by black feminist scholar Kimberlé Williams Crenshaw in 1989.
-Start the PowerPoint and share the screen.
-Follow along with the facilitator and go through the slides using cues from the facilitator when to switch slides.
-Progress through accompanying slide(s) Let the Facilitator explain the learning objective and key messages to the participants.
-2 With this in mind - let's start off by reflecting on our own identities.
+For example, we cannot understand how a woman experiences sexism without also taking into account her race, sexuality, class, ability, etc.28

+- Intersectionality is a theoretical framework for understanding how aspects of a person's identity (race, class, gender, sex, ability, religion, etc.) combine to create unique modes of discrimination or privilege.
+The term was coined by black feminist scholar Kimberlé Williams Crenshaw in 1989. - With this in mind let's start off by reflecting on our own identities.
 What are some words you would use to describe your identity?
 We will conduct this activity using Sl.ido.
 Refer to your Participant Resource Package for the link, but it will also be shared in the Zoom chat.
 Click on the Sli.do link identified.
 Follow the prompt to type in words that you use to describe your own identity.
-Maintain accompanying slide Populate Sli.do link in the Zoom group chat